State of Colorado Residency Qualifications

 • Emancipation means a student's parents have entirely surrendered care, custody, and support of the student.
 The student is able to independently support themselves.
 Support of any kind from family and/or friends does not make a student emancipated.
 Emancipation must occur at least one year before a student can establish 12 months of domicile and intent.

-• Domicile is a person’s true, and permanent home and place of habitation and must be established at least 12 consecutive months prior to the first day of classes.
+• Domicile is a person’s true, permanent home and place of habitation and must be established at least 12 consecutive months prior to the first day of classes.

-• Intent are the legal ties a person has established to make Colorado their permanent home and must be established concurrently while establishing domicile.
+• Intent is the legal ties a person has established to make Colorado their permanent home and must be established concurrently while establishing domicile.
 This means a student must sever ties from their former state and establish these ties in Colorado.
 This would include: license, voter registration, vehicle registration, and filing state taxes like any other resident of the state.

 To be able to establish domicile and intent, an undergraduate student must be a "qualified person" under one of the following categories: parent/legal guardian, adult (22 years old to begin domicile period, but must be 23 years of age before the term they petition for), or if the student is under 22 years old they must be legally emancipated.